vertexproject/synapse/docs/synapse/devopsguide.rst

     The complexity key must be set to an object.
 It can have the following keys:

     ``length``
         Minimum password character length.
-This is an integer value.
+This is an integer value with a minimum value of 1.

     ``sequences``
         Maximum sequence length in a password.
 Sequences can be letters or number, forward or reverse.
-This is an integer value.
+This is an integer value with a minimum value of 2.

     ``upper:count``
         The minimum number of uppercase characters required in password.
-This is a string value.
+This is an integer value.

     ``upper:valid``
         All valid uppercase characters.
 This defaults to a string of uppercase ASCII characters.
 This can be set to a null value to disable any checking of the uppercase characters rules.

     ``lower:count``
         The minimum number of lowercase characters required in password.
+This is an integer value.

     ``lower:valid``
         All valid lowercase characters.
 This defaults to a string of lowercase ASCII characters.
 This can be set to a null value to disable any checking of the lowercase character rules.

     ``special:count``
         The minimum number of special characters required in password.
+This is an integer value.

     ``special:valid``
         All valid special characters.
 This defaults to a string of ASCII punctuation characters.
 This can be set to a null value to disable any checking of the special characters rules.

     ``number:count``
         The minimum number of digit characters required in password.
+This is an integer value.

     ``number:valid``
         All valid digit characters.
 This defaults to a string of ASCII number characters.
 This can be set to